Zwemvest/QuestForTheFrozenFlame/docs/Session_Summary/Session_1.md

 [[Pakano]] started off with a spear attack, followed by a double axe attack from [[Kaska]].
 I just love seeing [[Kaska]] in action.
 I tried a combined spellstrike attack, but sadly missed.
 The moose hit [[Pakano]] with a hefty charge attack, that made us shudder in fear of the moose.
 It also tried to hit me, but missed, and hit [[Willow]] with a nasty attack. [[Willow]] mostly focussed on keeping [[Pakano]] and us on our feet.

 After a few more attacks, we managed to end the moose.
 It wasn't to be trifeled with and we all learned a valueable lesson about standing in the way of a moose.
 I thanked [[Desna]] for the gift of wonder and life, and said goodbye to the creature as it departed for new realms.
-I hope it understands that what we did is a necessity for the survival of our [[Broken_Tusk|tribe]] .
+I hope it understands that what we did is a necessity for the survival of our [[Broken-Tusk|tribe]] .

 We fully skinned the creature for its leather, its bones ([[Willow]] in particular seemed interested in the bones.
 I wonder if she knows about Iruxi bone magic.
 I should talk to her about that some time.), it's antlers (which [[Kaska]] took), and mostly importantly, it's meat.
 We decided to haul it all back to camp, and learned a valueable lesson about the best and most efficient use of a hunted animal's carcass. <font style="color:orangered">We all gained the "[All of the Animal](https://2e.aonprd.com/Feats.aspx?ID=3422)" feat</font>